juanroldan1989/color-tracking/README.md

 5. Dashboards updated accordingly in `frontend`

 **Pros:**
+- Frontend business logic reduced to a minimum.
 - Data displayed always matches records in database, even after page reload.
 - UI updated for `1 client` with given API Key after X seconds.

 **Cons:**
 - UX is less performant than `Approach 2`
+- Backend API to be closely followed for throtlling issues given the amount of extra requests (polling) sent out.

+:white_check_mark: This approach has been implemented.

 # Backend

-Broadcasting Events from BE to FE
+Broadcasting Events from `backend` to `frontend`

-- Websockets implementation in the backend achieved through Rails's own `ActionCable`
+- Websockets implementation in the `backend` achieved through Rails's own `ActionCable`

-- Websockets implementation in the frontend achieved through `action_cable` Javascript library.
+- Websockets implementation in the `frontend` achieved through `action_cable` Javascript library.

-## Cable Ready
+## Cable Ready (Optional)

 `cable_ready` ruby gem is a great extension on `ActionCable` capabilities